salab/RENAS/README.md

 - [Docker Compose](https://docs.docker.com/compose/) plugin v2
   - Confirmed working at v2.19.1
   - Docker can use at least **14GB** of memory
-- If you reproduce our result, you need **60GB** of free disk space or more
+- If you reproduce our result, you will need **60GB** of free disk space or more.
+If you just run the tool, probably just 4GB of free disk is needed (depending on the project to apply).

 ### Setup
 1. Clone the project repository.
 We refer to this project directory as $RENAS.